Alocasia brisbanensis: Cultivation

+Chemistry

 The plant is poisonous, and contact with the sap can lead to skin and eye irritation due to the presence of needle-like crystals of Calcium oxalate.
 Eating any part of the plant causes immediate pain, a burning sensation and swelling of the lips, tongue and mouth.
 A small number of children have died as a result of eating parts of the plant.